lingbohuang/hugo-academic/content/publication/judgmental-giving/index.md

 ---
-title: "Persuadable or Dissuadable Altruists?
-The Impact of Information of Recipient Characteristics on Giving"
+title: "Persuadable or Dissuadable Altruists: The Impact of Information of Recipient Characteristics on Giving"
 authors:
 - Lata Gangadharan
 - Philip J. Grossman